Ask the Experts: Administering Vaccines: General Issues

 Last reviewed: May 9, 2023

-The ACIP discourages the practice of prefilling vaccine into syringes, primarily because of the increased possibility of administration and dosing errors.
+CDC discourages the practice of prefilling vaccine into syringes, primarily because of the increased possibility of administration and dosing errors.
 An exception may be considered when only a single type of vaccine is to be administered during a clinic (e.g., influenza).
 Another reason to discourage the practice in general is that some vaccines have a very limited shelf life after reconstitution.
 If the reconstituted vaccine is not used within the designated time period, it must be discarded.
 A chart of the time allowed between reconstitution and use, “Vaccines with Diluents: How to Use Them,” is available at www.immunize.org/catg.d/p3040.pdf.
-For more information on prefilling syringes, please read www.immunize.org/technically-speaking/20110901.asp.
+For more information on prefilling syringes, please read the 2011 Technically Speaking column written by Immunize.org founder, Dr. Deborah Wexler, www.immunize.org/about/pub-archives/guidance-for-busy-clinics-on-prefilling-your-own-syringes/.

 In general, a vaccine should not be prepared until the provider is ready to administer it to a patient.
 This is because once the syringe cap is removed or a needle is attached, the sterile seal is broken.
-However, if a sterile seal has been broken, staff should be sure to maintain the syringe at the appropriate temperature and either use it or discard it at the end of the clinic day.
-This issue is addressed in the CDC Storage and Handling Toolkit, available at www.cdc.gov/vaccines/hcp/admin/storage/toolkit/storage-handling-toolkit.pdf, page 20.
+Once a sterile seal has been broken, staff should be sure to maintain the syringe at the appropriate temperature and either use it or discard it by the end of the clinic day.
+This issue is addressed in the CDC Storage and Handling Toolkit, available at www.cdc.gov/vaccines/hcp/admin/storage/toolkit/storage-handling-toolkit.pdf, page 21.

-Removing the protective cap increases the likelihood the septum or stopper could be punctured.
+Removing the protective cap increases the likelihood the septum or stopper of the SDV could be punctured.
 The puncture may not be visible.
-It is important to ensure that the rubber seal on single-dose vials is not punctured because single-dose vials do not contain a preservative.
-Once the protective cap has been removed, the vaccine should be discarded at the end of the workday because it may not be possible to determine if the rubber seal has been punctured.
-For additional details, see CDC’s Vaccine Storage & Handling Toolkit at www.cdc.gov/vaccines/hcp/admin/storage/toolkit/storage-handling-toolkit.pdf.
+It is important to ensure that the rubber seal on an SDV is not punctured before use because SDVs do not contain a preservative.
+Discard any unused SDVs without a protective cap at the end of the workday.
+For additional details, see page 21 of CDC’s Vaccine Storage & Handling Toolkit at www.cdc.gov/vaccines/hcp/admin/storage/toolkit/storage-handling-toolkit.pdf.

 It is prudent to allow the alcohol to evaporate, but it is unlikely that the small amount residual alcohol on the skin will affect the vaccine or increase the risk of an adverse reaction.